adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

 - In Jenkins, go to your Multibranch Pipeline job
 - Then in configuration, go on to the 'build configuration' section where you can find **Scan Multibranch Pipeline Triggers**(check the above image to understand)
 - Under that, you will find **Periodically if not otherwise run**.
 Tick that option and give '1 minute' as interval.

+## Step 5: Testing the Setup

+- Run ngrok http 8080 and keep it running

+- Push a commit to your GitHub repo

+- Check Jenkins:

+- It should detect the webhook trigger

+- Your Jenkinsfile stages (Build, Test, Deploy) should run automatically

+- No need to click Build Now anymore